Screening PSAs

 Why should I care?

-• Our data is showing that among Medicare Fee-for-Service beneficiaries, screening PSAs in our national footprint declined 63% from January to April 2020.
+- Our data is showing that among Medicare Fee-for-Service beneficiaries, screening PSAs in our national footprint declined 63% from January to April 2020.
 Thereafter, procedure volumes did increase but then exhibited a general downward trend as the COVID-19 period continued.
-As of October 2023, there were a total of 133,839 procedures performed that month.
-That compared to: 152,354 in October 2022, 159,163 in October 2021, and 167,910 in October 2020.
+As of November 2024, there were a total of 124,000 procedures performed that month.
+That compared to 166,768 in January 2020.

 What should I do?

-• At the start of the COVID-19 pandemic, many people stopped getting their regular cancer screenings.
-The ACS advises that people talk to their healthcare providers about options to help get them on schedule (or back on schedule) for their screening tests.
+- At the start of the COVID-19 pandemic, many people stopped getting their regular cancer screenings.
+The ACS advises that people whose cancer screening schedule was disrupted talk to their healthcare providers about getting back on schedule.

 Let us show you how we can help you make more informed decisions with our RealTime Medicare FFS claims data.